-The Jack McGovern Coats’ Disease Foundation
+Details about the Jack McGovern Coats’ Disease Foundation Grants:

-Proposals may be submitted to:
+Letters of Intent and Research Proposals may be submitted to:

 via email to: [email protected]

 - Name(s) of Researcher(s)